paulrudy/alfred-go-to-here/README.md

 Optionally populate the List Filter with default/favorite paths.

-Use "Configure Workflow..." to edit keywords.
+Use "Configure Workflow..." to:

+- edit keywords
+- If needed, adjust the name of "Open" dialog windows to match your system's language settings.
+This value is case sensitive.
+Default: `Open`.

 ## Usage